Fashion Glossary

 Well-Known Examples

-Camisoles have been featured prominently on the runway in collections by designers like Calvin Klein and Diane von Fürstenberg, who have showcased them as symbols of minimalist chic and relaxed elegance.
+Camisoles have been featured prominently on the runway in collections by designers like Calvin Klein and Diane von Fürstenberg, who have showcased them as symbols of Minimalist chic and relaxed elegance.
 They are also a common garment in collections by lingerie brands like La Perla, where they are crafted from fine silks and laces.

 Similar Terms